OrteliusAB/virrvarr/docs/docs/api-reference/api-reference.md

-getFilters   |   Function(<()>)   |   This function returns all current filters toggleMultiplicity   |   Function(<()>)   |   Toggles multiplicity on and off highlight   |   Function<(attribute, value, filterFunction)>   |   Highlights a selection in the graph based on an attribute and a value, or a custom function. fade   |   Function<(attribute, value, filterFunction)>   |   Fades a selection in the graph based on an attribute and a value, or a custom function. clearFade   |   Function<(attribute, value, filterFunction)>   |   Clears all fading made by the fade function. updateDataset   |   Function<(newDataset)>   |   This function updates the dataset in the graph, applies all existing filters, and then updates the selection, DOM, and simulation. resetZoom   |   Function<()>   |   Resets the zoom its initial position zoomToNode   |   Function<(nodeID)>   |   Zooms in on a specific node in the graph
+getFilters   |   Function(<()>)   |   This function returns all current filters toggleMultiplicity   |   Function(<()>)   |   Toggles multiplicity on and off highlight   |   Function<(attribute, value, filterFunction)>   |   Highlights a selection in the graph based on an attribute and a value, or a custom function. disable   |   Function<(attribute, value, filterFunction)>   |   Disables a selection in the graph based on an attribute and a value, or a custom function. clearDisable   |   Function<(attribute, value, filterFunction)>   |   Clears all disabling made by the disable function. updateDataset   |   Function<(newDataset)>   |   This function updates the dataset in the graph, applies all existing filters, and then updates the selection, DOM, and simulation. resetZoom   |   Function<()>   |   Resets the zoom its initial position zoomToNode   |   Function<(nodeID)>   |   Zooms in on a specific node in the graph